Few do-it-yourself home improvements deliver more satisfaction than a fresh coat of paint.

 - Consumer Reports tests several lines of paints and rates products.
 You need a subscription to access the report, but you could use your public library’s subscription instead.

 Time and elbow grease spent on preparation — sanding, spackling, patching and cleaning — create a much better result.

 Case in point: Spend a few moments on your paint roller.
 Use a lint roller on it to remove the accumulated dust, hair and fuzz that otherwise will end up in the paint you apply.

 Are you employing a previously used roller?
 Trim the crusty edges with scissors.

 5. Try this neatness trick with a rubber band

-Another ingenious tip you’ll see in the above video: Fit a (tough) rubber band around a paint can so that it stretches across the can opening, offering a taut line on which you carefully wipe your paint-loaded brush.
-This tip minimizes dripping and keeps the can opening clean, so when you close the lid, paint won’t squish all over you and the can.
+Another ingenious tip: Fit a tough rubber band around a can of paint, top to bottom, so that it stretches across the can opening.
+This creates a taut lip on which you can carefully wipe your paint-loaded brush instead of using the edge of the can.

 6. Line the roller pan